Future

 An Australian traineeship is a vocational education and training (VET) pathway of employment.
 A traineeship is a training agreement between the trainee and their employer whereby the employer agrees to train the trainee via employment, and the trainee agrees to work and conduct study.
 This type of employment combines paid on the job training with an accredited national VET qualification delivered by a registered training organisation (RTO).
 Traineeships are presented to people of all ages and can last for as long as 48 months.
 Hiring a trainee is a great way to train a specific skill set within a workplace environment that is specific to fulfilling an employer’s needs.

 The Ignite Traineeship is a 12-month fixed term commitment for the business unit whereby the trainee conducts study one day per week or fortnight of structured learning with the registered training organisation (RTO).
-The College of WSU have partnered with the Ignite program to deliver the Certificate III in Business Administration with no charge to the trainee.
-This is subsidised by State Training Services NSW who administer the funding for eligible training.
-Western Sydney University The College will facilitate the training in hybrid sessions of online and face-to-face.
+The College of WSU have partnered with the Ignite program to deliver the Certificate III in Business with no charge to the trainee.
+Western Sydney University The College will facilitate the training in face-to-face delivery on a fortnightly rotation.

-• Regularly consult with the Indigenous Employment Co-ordinator and other relevant stakeholders when needed.
+- Regularly consult with the Indigenous Employment Officer (Sharna McNamara) and other relevant stakeholders when needed.

 The Trainee can be of any age and is able to provide professional, friendly, and engaging service support to the workplace supervisor and the host unit.
 The Trainee will complete all required and requested tasks appropriate to this level position and prioritise task completion in accordance with the University’s policy and procedures.
 This includes record keeping and filing systems as directed by workplace supervisor in accordance with University’s policy and procedures.